FxnlBiomechLab/twsa-optimization-for-rra/MATLAB/README.md

 An evolutionary algorithm-based optimization for tracking weights in the OpenSim Residual Reduction Algorithm (RRA).

 ## Contents
+**main code**
-* "+rraTools" - This folder contains the MATLAB classes used in the optimization scheme.
+* +rraTools</span> - This folder contains the MATLAB classes used in the optimization scheme.
 The folder containing "+rraTools" needs to be in the MATLAB path. _Do not add "+rraTools" directly to the path!_ These classes are accessible to MATLAB after calling  "import rraTools.* ".

-* "+rraTools\rrasetup.m" - Class containing the main attributes and methods required to perform the tracking weight optimization.
+* +rraTools\rrasetup.</span>m - Class containing the main attributes and methods required to perform the tracking weight optimization.
-* "+rraTools\rrafiles.m" - Helper class with input and output filename specifications used by the RRA scheme.
+* +rraTools\rrafiles.</span>m - Helper class with input and output filename specifications used by the RRA scheme.
-* "+rraTools\rraoptions.m" - Helper class with attributes used to assign values to the required options in the OpenSim RRA tool.
+* +rraTools\rraoptions.</span>m - Helper class with attributes used to assign values to the required options in the OpenSim RRA tool.
-* "+rraTools\extloadoptions.m" - Helper class with attributes used to specify ground reaction column identifiers and body name on which to apply force.
+* +rraTools\extloadoptions.</span>m - Helper class with attributes used to specify ground reaction column identifiers and body name on which to apply force.

 To include this namespace in your code use:
 ```{MATLAB}
 import rraTools.*
 ```

+**example scripts**
+* example_defaultTWSA.m - demonstrates how to set up the class and run methods using default parameters.

+* example_customTWSA.m - Sets up the class and runs TWSA using customized cost function weights and normalization terms.

+* example_specifyTrackingWeights.m - This example demonstrates how to specify unique tracking weights for the initialRRA() and mass iterations.

+* TWSA_paper_setup.m - This will run the TWSA with identical parameters as were used in [the published paper](https://www.biorxiv.org/content/10.1101/2021.10.06.463431v1.full.pdf).

+**housekeeping**

 required MATLAB libraries: